polydawn/rio/doc/dev/README.md

 *There is also no single hash which defines the WareID of an unpacked filesystem*.
 This is just the other side of the same coin.
 You can only compute a hash of a fileset by picking which packing format you want to use.

+### storing and transfering packed Wares

+In addition to this Fileset/Ware dichotomy, we have "Warehouses", which define a place to store Wares, and also implicitly some of their protocol.

+#### mixing warehouses and pack formats

+Warehouses tend to come in two types: things that grok key/value storage, and things that are... more complicated than that.

+Key/value-style warehouses are often reusable.
+Local filesystem dirs, S3 buckets, GCS buckets, and more can be used as k/v warehouses.
+Transmats like 'tar' can use any of these k/v warehouses interchangably: just call the transmat with the appropriate URL style and hand over the relevant auth tokens.
+You can mirror the exact same 'tar'-packed Ware between a local filesystem warehouse and an S3 warehouse, and it will keep the same WareID.

+Other warehouses are more tightly tied to a specific pack format.
+For example, git: git repositories only store git objects.
+You have to be using git trees and commits as a packing format in order to use a git repo as a warehouse for your data.

+Sometimes things can be hybridized even further: for example, you can use a 'tar' transmat to pack tarball files, then turn around and place those files in a git commit!
+Whether or not this is a good idea is a whole different question of course.